feature-image

 ADVERTISEMENT

-Detroit Pistons Bring Confidence Against Boston Celtics as Season Series Tightens
+Detroit Pistons Showcase Confidence Against Boston Celtics as Season Series Tightens

-The Boston Celtics are coming off a rare stumble.
-After a five-game winning streak earlier in the season, the team lost to a shorthanded Milwaukee Bucks squad after a cold shooting night and a second-half collapse on offense.
-Without Tatum, the margin for error has narrowed, and Sam Hauser’s loss hurts even more as Jaylen Brown takes on a heavier workload.
+The Celtics are coming off a rare stumble.
+They were on a five-game winning streak earlier in December before losing to a shorthanded Milwaukee Bucks squad.
+The 15-point loss came after a cold shooting night and a second-half collapse on offense.
+Without Tatum, the margin for error has narrowed, and Hauser’s loss hurts even more as Jaylen Brown takes on a heavier workload.

 article-image